CoThings-App/cothings/README.md

     `APP_TITLE` "CoThings" is the default app title however feel free to  change the app's title, but you need to keep the credits at the bottom acccording to the license.

     `ADMIN_USERNAME` and `ADMIN_PASSWORD` are the credentials for managing rooms.
 To access the rooms management the url is `/rooms`

+    `LOG_ROOM_USAGE` let the application create room usage logs.
+Default: `false`

+    `LOG_ROOM_USAGE_WITH_DEVICE_UUID` let the application logs the usages along with a unique `device_uuid` that create on the first request via web browser and set in the cookie for 6 months.
+Considering to change this time period to shorter or optional as well.
+However we don't recommend to track users unless you it's a requirement for your custom application.
+Default: `false`

+    `ENABLE_SOCKET_CLIENT_AUTH` this is needed when `LOG_ROOM_USAGE_WITH_DEVICE_UUID` is enabled.

+    This enabled / disabled features will be show on the bottom of the homepage.

 1. Update your database settings and persistent volume paths in `docker-compose.yml` file.